 Chamonix is the place to go for alpine thrill seekers wanting to push themselves to the extreme.
 The resort is known the world over for its steep, challenging runs, off-piste powder, and dramatic mountain scenery.
 Its legendary 20-kilometre (12-mile) Valley Blanche is a high off-piste run, the longest in Europe, and a rite of passage for ballsy skiers on their way to becoming experts.
-Chamonix hosted the first ever Winter Olympics in 1924 and is considered by many to be the birthplace of alpine skiing.
+Chamonix hosted the first-ever Winter Olympics in 1924 and is considered by many to be the birthplace of alpine skiing.
 The resort is a large, yet attractive town offering both traditional charm and a lively nightlife.

-Chamonix ski resort is located a little over an hour form Geneva, one and half hours from Chambery, two hours from Turin and a little over two hours from Lyon.
+Chamonix ski resort is located a little over an hour from Geneva, one and a half hours from Chambery, two hours from Turin and a little over two hours from Lyon.
 All these locations are serviced by major airlines.
 From these hubs, you can rent a car or take an airport transfer.
 Trains also move in between most of these locations.

 Chamonix's ski area (1,035-3,842m) is spread across five mountains: Grands Montets, L'Aiguille du Midi, Le Brévent and La Flégère (lift linked) and Le Tour, so skiers must be prepared to travel if they want to ski multiple areas.
 The good news is that recent lift upgrades mean shorter queuing times.